EvoDriveVLA: Evolving Driving VLA Models via Collaborative Perception-Planning Distillation: Experiments

 \subsection{Close-loop Evaluation}

 In the closed-loop evaluation, we compared our approach with other camera-only methods~\cite{chen2024vadv2, hu2023planning, chitta2022transfuser, weng2024drive} on the NAVSIM benchmark.
 As shown in Tab.~\ref{tab:navsim}, our method achieves SOTA performance among these competitors.
-Additionally, we introduced the 3B and 8B versions of Qwen2.5-VL~\cite{bai2025qwen2}, alongside InternVL3-8B~\cite{zhu2025internvl3}, as baselines.
-Experimental results demonstrate that our proposed distillation algorithm improves the PDMS score of the 3B base model by 3.4 points (a 4.2\% increase).
-Remarkably, the distilled 3B model even outperforms larger-scale models such as Qwen2.5-VL 8B and InternVL3-8B, achieving a 2.0-point lead (a 2.4\% increase) in PDMS.
-These results underscore the effectiveness of our distillation approach in enhancing the model's closed-loop driving performance.
+Additionally, we introduced the 3B and 8B versions of Qwen2.5-VL~\cite{bai2025qwen2}, alongside InternVL3-8B~\cite{zhu2025internvl3} as baselines.
+Experimental results demonstrate that our distillation algorithm improves the 3B base model's PDMS by 3.4 points (4.2\%).
+Remarkably, the distilled 3B model outperforms larger models like Qwen2.5-VL 8B and InternVL3-8B by 2.0 points (2.4\%), underscoring its effectiveness in enhancing closed-loop driving performance.